keblu/MSGARCH/README.md

 ## Introduction

-Markov-switching GARCH models have become popular to model the structural break in the conditional variance dynamics of financial time series.
-The R package `MSGARCH` ([Ardia et al., 2017](https://ssrn.com/abstract=2845809), Ardia et al., 2017) implements Markov-switching GARCH-type models very effficiently by using C object-oriented programming techniques.
-It allows the user to perform simulations as well as Maximum Likelihood and Bayesian estimation of a very large class of Markov-switching GARCH-type models.
-Risk management tools such as Value-at-Risk and Expected-Shortfall calculations are available.
+Markov-switching GARCH models have become popular methods to account for regime changes in the conditional variance dynamics of time series.
+The R package `MSGARCH` ([Ardia et al., 2017](https://ssrn.com/abstract=2845809), Ardia et al., 2017) implements Markov-switching GARCH-type models very effficiently by using C++ object-oriented programming techniques.
+It allows the user to perform simulations as well as Maximum Likelihood and MCMC/Bayesian estimations of a very large class of Markov-switching GARCH-type models.
+The package also provides methods to make single-step and multi-step ahead forecasts of the complete conditional density of the variable of interest.
+Risk management tools to estimate conditional volatility, Value-at-Risk and Expected Shortfall are also available.
 See [Ardia et al. (2017)](https://ssrn.com/abstract=2845809) for further details.
 A large-scale empirical study is presented in [Ardia et al. (2017)](https://ssrn.com/abstract=2918413).

 ## Contents